-RSA Laboratories Public Key Standards (PKCS) #11 defines the 'Cryptoki' API, designed to be an interface between applications and cryptographic devices such as smartcards, Hardware Security Modules (HSMs), and PCMCIA and USB key tokens.
+RSA Laboratories Public Key Standards (PKCS) #11 defines the 'Cryptoki' API, designed to be an interface between applications and cryptographic devices such as smartcards, Hardware Security Modules (HSMs), and USB key tokens.
 It has been widely adopted in industry, promoting interoperability of devices.
 However, the API as defined in the standard gives rise to a number of serious security vulnerabilities, [4].
 In practice, vendors try to protect against these by restricting the functionality of the interface, or by adding extra features, the details of which are often hard to determine.
 This has lead to an unsatisfactory situation in which widely deployed security solutions are using an interface which is known to be insecure if implemented naïvely, and for which there are no well established fixes.
 The situation is complicated by the variety of scenarios in which PKCS#11 is used: an effective security patch for one scenario may disable functionality that is vital for another.

 In this paper, we aim to lay the foundations for an improvement in this situation by defining a formal model for the operation of PKCS#11 key management commands, proving the decidability of certain security properties in this model, and describing an automated framework for proving these properties for different configurations of the API.
 The organisation of the paper is as follows: in Section 2, we first describe PKCS#11 and some of the known vulnerabilities.
 We define our model in Section 3, give some decidability results in Section 4, and detail our experiments in proving the (in)security of particular configurations in Section 5.
-Finally we conclude with a discussion of related work in Section 6.
+We analyse some proprietary extensions to the standard in Section 6.
+Finally we conclude with a discussion of future work in Section 7.

 Background.
 API level attacks were first identified by Longley and Rigby [12].
 Anderson and Bond discovered many more [1].
 Clulow revealed the existence of such attacks on PKCS#11 [4].
-Since then, efforts have been made to formally analyse APIs using model checkers, theorem provers, and customised decision procedures [15, 19, 7, 6, 5, 17].
-None of these models account for non-monotonic mutable global state, which was identified by Herzog [11] as a major barrier to the application of security protocol analysis tools to the problem.
+Since then, efforts have been made to formally analyse APIs using model checkers, theorem provers, and customised decision procedures [5, 6, 7, 15, 17, 19].
+None of these models account for mutable global state, which was identified by Herzog [11] as a major barrier to the application of security protocol analysis tools to verify APIs.
+In security protocol analysis, it is standard to assume that independent runs or sessions of the protocol share no mutable (or changeable) state.
+They might share non-mutable state such as long term keys, and they might have local mutable state (they might create session keys, for example), but independent sessions are assumed not to affect each other.
+Security APIs do not have this characteristic.
+Indeed, the fact that calls to some functions, for example key import commands, do indeed change the internal state of the device, is vital for the way they function.
+In the work in this paper, we specifically aim to model mutable global state.